ayushigarg1/AmazonCypressAutomation/README.md

 npm install
 ```

-Run testing from cypress node modules using following command.
+Run from cypress node modules bin directory using following command.
 This will execute the testing scenarios in sequential manner as mentioned in cypress.json in headless mode

 ```bash
 ./node_modules/.bin/cypress run